 Although it’s tempting to add your profile photo or slap some fancy graphics on your resume, these might cause parsing errors in the ATS.

-Save your file as a .docx (Microsoft word) or .pdf.
+After you write your resume, save it as a .docx (Microsoft word) or .pdf.
 These formats work best with most of the ATS.

 Most ATS accurately parse dates in the following formats: